haglobah/manzanit0.github.io/_posts/2020-05-08-asp-core-razor-wizard.md

 As an extra bonus, while playing around with Razor Pages, I discovered them to be not just incredibly simple and easy to use but also extremely fast (although it does make sense... simple is usually fast!).
-This is a quick snapshot of how fast going back and forward through the wizard was: ~120ms in average.
+This is a quick snapshot of how fast going back and forward through the original wizard was: ~120ms in average, with form steps of over 10 fields and the full wizard being 6 steps.

 ![screenshot of razor pages rendering times](http://i.imgur.com/NFFMbx3.png)